FIND US: 5231 Monticello Ave., Suite E, Williamsburg, VA. 23188

 How quickly can I replace a tooth with a dental implant?

 The implant process for a single tooth will take about 3 to 6 months.
-It could take longer if you need additional work to prepare for implantation surgery.
-After placing the implant post, it will take a few months to fully integrate with the bone.
-Once this process is complete, we will place the abutment and a custom dental crown.
+After we place the implant post, it will take a few months to fuse with the bone.
+Once this process is complete, we will place the abutment.
+You need more a custom dental crown.